 Taiwan Unemployment Chart

 Source: Directorate-General of Budget, Accounting & Statistics.

 |Bond Yield||0.69||1.28 %||Dec 31|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.26% over the previous month in May, moderating from April's 0.66% increase.
+Consumer prices rose 0.59% from the previous month in August, accelerating from July's 0.21% increase.

-The IHS Markit Manufacturing Purchasing Managers’ Index (PMI) fell to 62.0 in May from April's 62.4.
+The IHS Markit Manufacturing Purchasing Managers' Index (PMI) fell to 58.5 in August from July's 59.7.